algoritmau/en.fundamentajs/README.md

 This is an introductory course to the JavaScript language.
 This project reflects my journey to becoming a JavaScript developer.
 Many sources are referenced to complement the information.
 I have decided to share this with everyone as an entry point to the world of JavaScript for all those people out there who would like to join us.

-Any feedback and sugggestions are welcome.
+Any feedback and suggestions are welcome.
 Feel free to submit yours via Pull Request.

 ## Contents